deklijnedev/Dataverse-bulk-nuke/readme.md

 The performance below is only at the start of the run and for the test and I used an VPS with 64 cores
 - Create script: creates +- 239 records a second
 - Create-elastic: creates +- 600 records a second

-Warnings:
-- LLM's are used to generate the code, so it is far from perfect (I created all the code in just 10 minutes)
-- If you take this code somewhere other than a test environment, please take some time to rewrite the code